Newington, Southwark

 Until the second half of the 18th century Newington remained a sparsely populated farming village with a little industry, notably the manufacture of clay tobacco pipes.
 Thereafter, new roads brought development opportunities and landowner Henry Penton (who created Pentonville) began to sell off some of his farmland.

-The population of Newington is multi-ethnic, with those of black African descent constituting the largest minority.
+The population of Newington is multi-ethnic, with white British residents constituting the largest minority, followed by those of those of black African birth or descent.
 Most residents rent from the council and do not own a car.
 Unemployment is high.